phcs93/prodex/README.md

 # TO-DO

+- [BUG] properly parse placeholders on moves and abilities
+- change "only obtainable" flag to "ignore version" (disable all version dependant filters)

+- consider abilities when calculating pokemon weakness (attacking and defending)
+- consider generation when filtering move type (some normal moves became fairy type)
+- encounters for regional forms should be the same as their base form (?)
+- detect if pokemon can be obtainble at version by trading ([!https://pokemondb.net/pokebase/233293/what-games-can-i-trade-transfer-my-pokemon-to?show=329604#a329604](too much work))

-- figure a way to use separate .html files (web loader?)
+- figure out a way to use separate .html files (web loader?)
 - I could really improve the UX/UI in general but I don't have time for this anymore

 ## filters